 On the flip side, don’t go too far and spend too much time at work.
 If you are unable to complete everything in a reasonable amount of time even with your extended schedule, it may be time to slow down and remove some things from your plate.
 Set realistic goals and you will be kicking your New Year off to a good start.

 Brand yourself appropriately.
 If you have any social networking accounts online, whether they are private or not, assume your current or future employer will be researching you.
-Facebook, Instagram, Linkedin and Twitter are the most popular social sharing sites and that’s exactly where they will start looking.
-The combined posts from all of these sites equates to your brand – created by you.
+Facebook, Instagram, Linkedin, and Twitter are the most popular social sharing sites and that’s exactly where they will start looking.
+The combined posts from all of these sites equate to your brand – created by you.
 Ensure your brand is sending an appropriate message by screening your posts, images and tags.

 Invest in your future.
 The decision to pursue an MBA is game-changing.
 Most companies encourage employees to continue their education and will even pay for the costs or a good percentage of the costs.
 Your new skills can be applied to your current role and demonstrate your abilities to upper management.
 Take advantage of this employee perk that will help you succeed now and later in future roles.